PauloRlopez/DL-Multi-Layer-Perceptron/README.md

 ## Overview

-Building a multi-layer perceptron to try to classify handwritten digits using tensor flow.
+The MNIST database of handwritten digits, available from this [page](http://yann.lecun.com/exdb/mnist/), has a training set of 60,000 examples, and a test set of 10,000 examples.
+It is a subset of a larger set available from NIST.
+The digits have been size-normalized and centered in a fixed-size image.

-The data was acquired from: [THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist/)
+Here we will be building a multi-layer perceptron to try to classify handwritten digits using tensor flow.

 ## Directions